-Welcome to the SteelHead SaaS User's Guide.
+Welcome to the SteelHead SaaS User Guide.
 Read this preface for an overview of the information provided in this guide, the documentation conventions used throughout, and contact information.

-This preface includes the following sections:
+This preface includes these sections:

-- "About This Guide" on page 7
+- "About this guide" on page 7

-- "Documentation and Release Notes" on page 8
+- "Documentation and release notes" on page 8

-- "Contacting Riverbed" on page 9
+- "Contacting Riverbed" on page 8